blaze-centurion/library-management-sys-javafx/readme.md

 - Create the required database using the sql file given in lib directory.
 - Download the required library from their official website.

+*Note*: Some features are not implemented yet, and their will some be some bugs and problem.